trntv/apis-list/README.md

 - [TrueFace.Ai API](https://github.com/apis-list/apis-list/blob/main/apis/trueface-ai-api/trueface-ai-api.md) - Our endpoints include face detection (detect 1 or multiple faces), face matching (1 to 1 matching, good for authentication), face identification (face recognition - good for a a crowd/group), spoof detection (determine if someone is trying to trick the technology by holding up a picture of someone else), raw landmark detection (determine the facial characteristics to size a face)
 - [TuneFind](https://github.com/apis-list/apis-list/blob/main/apis/tunefind/tunefind.md) - Since 2005 Tunefind has been the leading site dedicated to tracking the music featured in TV shows and movies
 - [VirusTotal](https://github.com/apis-list/apis-list/blob/main/apis/virustotal/virustotal.md) - The VirusTotal API lets you upload and scan files or URLs, access finished scan reports and make automatic comments without the need of using the website interface
- ### Robots
-- [DroneDeploy](https://github.com/apis-list/apis-list/blob/main/apis/dronedeploy/dronedeploy.md) - Integrate your existing service into DroneDeploy and reach tens of thousands of commercial drone users from over 160 countries and industries like agriculture, construction, mining, surveying, and more
  ### Science & Math
 - [Astronomy](https://github.com/apis-list/apis-list/blob/main/apis/astronomy/astronomy.md) - Astronomy API provides timings for sunrise, sunset, moonrise, moonset, sun azimuth, moon azimuth, sun altitude, moon altitude, sun distance from the earth and moon distance from the earth from latitude and longitude or an IPv4 or IPv6 address for a given date
 - [CORE](https://github.com/apis-list/apis-list/blob/main/apis/core/core.md) - CORE harvests, maintains, enriches and makes available metadata and full text content - typically a PDF - from many Open Access journals and repositories